department-for-transport-BODS/abods/README.md

 ## Getting started

+Many instructions below reference tasks defined in `.mise.toml`.
+If you prefer running tasks without [mise](https://mise.jdx.dev/about.html), then you can reference the file to find the commands to run.
+You will also need to install the tooling defined in the same config.

+Some tasks use [granted](https://docs.commonfate.io/granted/introduction) to prompt for AWS profiles to assume.
+If you prefer to assume roles another way, then just ignore those parts.

+If you would like to use `mise` as a task runner, then start by running `mise install` to install some necessary tooling.
+Then run `mise tasks` to see the available tasks

 ### Manual config

 Currently, you need to manually set some values in `frontend/src/config.json` in order to work with mapbox.